nesarares/wifi-analyzer/README.md

 # WiFi Analyzer & Sniffer

-Project for university - Dynamic Networks and Specialized Operating Systems
+University project - Dynamic Networks and Specialized Operating Systems

 ### This repository is a work in progress.